 I continued to hunt and train Ally and a year later she tested with a UPT prize 2 170.
 Dan Short asked to have her hips checked and she came back OFA excellent.
 So in the spring 2003 we decided to have her bred to Pat McKinley's Shingobee Lake Czar.
 This was my first litter of pups and we used Dan's kennel name "Stonybrook" for the B litter.
 A year later we did a repeat breeding and had the Stonybrook D litter.
 Dan had also done the C litter with Ally's full sib Stonybrook Abby.

 In 2005 we started our own kennel name "Stonyridge Kennels."
 We named it after a large limestone outcropping we call "The Ledge" that can be seen from our home.
 The ledge overlooks the Horicon marsh which is one of the country's largest wildlife refuges and a major resting area for waterfowl in the Central Flyway.
 We also wanted to keep the kennel name close enough to Dan's (right after in test score order) to show the tie we had together when we started.
 We wish to thank Dan and all the many others that have helped us along the way as we try to maintain and improve a great purebred versatile breed.
-Also a special thanks to Brian White for following up on pups and litters along with all the NAVHDA folks in helping with the evaluation and testing of our dogs.
+Also a special thanks to Brian White for following up on pups and litters along with all the NAVHDA folks and judges in helping with the evaluation and testing of our dogs.

 Ally was bred two more times and whelped the Stonyridge E and F litters.
 Ally is gone now, but she gave us nearly 15 years of great memories at home and in the field, and through her offspring we have been able to continue producing fine purebred Wirehaired Pointing Griffons.